A303 road: Stonehenge area

 In 2016, the Stonehenge tunnel was revived by the Government, who awarded a £17.5m design contract to build a 1.8 miles tunnel.
 Local residents were pleased with the news, but a survey suggested 90% still preferred a diversion away from the stones instead.
 The plan was finalised the following year as part of a £2 billion programme.
 Transport Secretary Chris Grayling said the improvements would "transform" the A303 and would be important for removing congestion.
 In November 2020, the plans were confirmed again in a report by Transport Secretary Andrew Stephenson, and endorsed by Highways England.
 Though the Government said it had carefully listened to all opinions on the tunnel, the decision to proceed was condemned by environmental campaigners.

 In July 2021, the tunnel proposals were overturned in the High Court of Justice.
 A hearing concluded that transport secretary Grant Shapps had "acted irrationally and unlawfully" by backing the project and failed to properly assess the environmental impacts of each asset on the Stonehenge World Heritage Site as required by planning law.
 Campaigners for the Stonehenge Alliance welcomed the decision, but Historic England expressed frustration over the "missed opportunity to remove the intrusive sight and sound of traffic past the iconic monument".
+The Department for Transport reinstated the scheme in July 2023, but the campaigners against the tunnel challenged it in December in the High Court.
+The case was lost the following February, when the court upheld the government's decision.
+In July 2024, the new Labour government cancelled the scheme.

-The village of Winterbourne Stoke is immediately west of the World Heritage Site, and proposals to improve the A303 in this area have generally added a bypass for it in the plans.
+The village of Winterbourne Stoke is immediately west of the World Heritage Site, and proposals to upgrade the A303 in this area have generally provided a bypass for it.
 There have also been proposals to build a bypass as a standalone project, without requiring the improvements around Stonehenge.

 A303/A358 South Petherton to M5 Taunton

 In November 2004, plans to improve the route through the Blackdown Hills (an Area of Outstanding Natural Beauty) were abandoned in favour of upgrading the A358 from Ilminster to the M5 motorway at Taunton to reduce traffic west of Ilminster.
 The scheme was the subject of a public consultation in March 2007, and incorporated plans to widen the Ilminster bypass from South Petherton to a dual two-lane road.
 The plans were shelved in 2009 when it was concluded that the dualling could not be funded from the Regional Funding Allocation for the South West.
 In 2016, the plans were revived by Highways England, with a final decision expected to be announced the following year.

 In 2019, the preferred route of the A358 upgrade was revealed, and in 2020 the government confirmed funding for the A358 scheme and dualling of the A303 between Sparkford and Podimore.
+The scheme was cancelled in October 2024 by the new Labour government.